Join or Sign In

 Jason Sudeikis and Juno Temple, Ted Lasso

 For its first three seasons,Ted Lasso followed the highs and lows (and sometimes low lows) of AFC Richmond, a fictional Premier League soccer team.
 When the Apple TV+ comedy series premiered in August 2020, viewers were instantly captivated by the titular Ted Lasso (played by co-creator Jason Sudeikis) and his big heart and Midwestern charm.
-He was buoyed by the incredible characters surrounding him and the actors playing those characters — which led to the show receiving numerous awards, including two Emmy Awards for Outstanding Comedy Series.
+The popular series was buoyed by the incredible characters surrounding him and the actors playing them — which led to the show receiving numerous awards, including back-to-back Emmy Awards for Outstanding Comedy Series for its first two seasons.

-When the final episode of Season 3 aired on May 31, 2023, fans were left wondering what was next after Apple's deliberately vague messaging about whether or not the episode doubled as a series finale.
-It turns out that the answer is more Ted Lasso, but it may be a much different story.
+After the final episode of Season 3 aired on May 31, 2023, fans were left wondering for years what was next following Apple's deliberately vague messaging about whether or not the episode doubled as a series finale.
+It took a while to get an answer, but it turns out that the answer is more Ted Lasso — albeit with a much different story.
 Here's what we know about Season 4 so far.

 More streaming: